 3 simple (and free) ways to grow your contact database

 Legalities aside, there’s a wide range of strategies and tactics that organizations can leverage to grow their contact database, and subsequently their email list, without purchasing email marketing lists.
-Here’s a look at my top five:
+Here’s a look at my top three:

 Create multiple email subscription typesBy now, we marketers have learned that one-size-fits-all email marketing strategies no longer work.
 In order to be effective in today’s marketplace personalized and targeted email marketing strategies are critical.
 However, list segmentations aren’t the only way to become more targeted.